Geothermal Heat Pumps / Geoexchange

 Ecological Impacts:

 The most important impact is related to the electrical energy produced to run the heat pump.
 Geothermal heat pumps use electricity to run compressors that raise the temperature of the refrigerant to the desired output level.
 The higher the output temperature, the more electrical power is consumed.
-Much electricity in the northeast is produced non-renewable fuels.
-There’s also the unfortunate reality that, according to the Dep’t of Energy, electricity power generation and transmission is only about 32.5% efficient.
+Most electricity in the northeast is produced with non-renewable fuels.
+According to the Dep’t of Energy, electricity power generation and transmission is only about 32.5% efficient.
 A further 3% being lost in fuel transportation to the power plant.
 That means that about 71.5% of the energy contained in the fuel for making electricity is wasted.

-A second impact, seen with standing column wells, is that water must be pumped out of the ground to raise well temperature so the heat pump doesn't lose efficiency.
-This affects the water table (it may lower it).
+A second impact, seen with “standing column wells”, is that well water must be pumped out of the ground to raise the well temperature so the heat pump doesn’t lose efficiency (or even freeze).
+This affects the water table (it can lower it).

 Special comments